locuslab/deq/README.md

 ## Prerequisite

 Python >= 3.5 and PyTorch >= 1.0.0.
-4 GPUs strongly recommended for computational efficiency.
+4 GPUs strongly recommended for computational efficiency (although you could still fit in 1 GPU if needed).

 ## Data